 Debug mode enables you to see logs of various Tapjoy actions (sessions, placements, purchases, custom events, etc. ).
 These will appear in the Tapjoy Developer Console.
 To get to the developer console, go to the wrench icon in the top navigation bar of the dashboard and select "Developer Console" from the drop down.
 This setting also enables logging to the Xcode console and logcat.

-If you want to see this information, enable debug mode by checking the option in the Tapjoy window:
+If you want to see this information, enable debug mode by setting the flag before connect:

 Note: Do not deploy your app to the App Store with debug mode enabled.

 The Developer Console is a useful tool for debugging and tracking events that occur within your App once you have successfully integrated the Tapjoy SDK.